Next Gen Lawyering: DEI, Professional Identity, and the Practice of Law

 Panel Chair: DLS Interim Dean Alicia B. Kelly

-Panelists: Chief Justice Collins J. Seitz Jr. (Del.
-Supreme Court); Alicia B. Kelly (Interim Dean, Delaware Law School); Todd Clark (incoming Dean, Delaware Law School)
+Panelists: Collins J. Seitz Jr. (Chief Justice, Delaware Supreme Court); Alicia B. Kelly (Interim Dean and Professor of Law, Delaware Law School); Todd Clark (incoming Dean, Delaware Law School).

 Facilitator: Micki Davis (Chief Diversity Officer, Widener University)